AxisCommunications/acap3-examples/vdostream/README.md

 ├── Dockerfile
 └── README.md
 ```

-* **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified
+* **Dockerfile** - Docker file with the specified Axis toolchain and API container to build the example specified.
 * **app/LICENSE** - Text file which lists all open source licensed source code distributed with the application.
 * **app/Makefile** - Makefile containing the build and link instructions for building the ACAP3 application.
 * **app/vdoencodeclient.c** - Application to capture the frames using vdo service in C.